-The Division of Allergy and Immunology provides Adult Allergy & Immunology services at Northwestern Medicine or Pediatric Allergy & Immunology services at Lurie Children's.
+The Division of Allergy and Immunology provides Adult Allergy and Immunology services at Northwestern Medicine or Pediatric Allergy and Immunology services at Lurie Children's.
 Connect to the division's clinical practice via the information below.

 Clinical Affiliate Practice (Phone Number): 312-695-8624

 Clinical Affiliate Practice (Fax Number): 312-695-3136

 For general information about patient care, see the Department of Medicine Patient Care page.

 Northwestern University is an educational and research institution.
 The faculty of Northwestern University Feinberg School of Medicine provide clinical patient care through affiliated hospitals and practice plans.
 Below are helpful links and information for patients and referring physicians.